Raid (military): Medieval Europe

 Small scale raiding warfare was common in Western European warfare of the Middle Ages.
 Much of a professional soldiers' time could be spent in "little war", carrying out raids or defending against them.
 Typical of this style of warfare was the mounted raid or chevauchée, popular during the Hundred Years War.
 Chevauchées varied in size from a few hundred men to armies of thousands, and could range in scope from attacks on nearby enemy areas to the devastation of whole regions, such as that carried out by the Black Prince in Southern France in 1355.
 This last is notable not just for its success and scope but the fact that the raiders deliberately captured records in order to carry out a post-operational analysis of the impact of the raid on the enemy economy.

 Large scale raiding

-The largest raids in history were the series undertaken during and following the Mongol invasion of Central Asia.
-Examples of lesser scale raids include those staged by the Cossacks of the Zaporizhian Sich, the Grande Armée, and cavalry raids that took place during the American Civil War such as Morgan's Raid, and numerous examples of small group raids behind enemy lines that have taken place throughout all periods of history.

 In the operational level of war, raids were the precursors in the development of the Operational Manoeuvre Groups in the Soviet Army as early as the 1930s.